 We face an inherent risk of product liability as a result of the clinical testing of our product candidates and will face an even greater risk if we commercialize any products.
 For example, we may be sued if any product we develop allegedly causes injury or is found to be otherwise unsuitable during product testing, manufacturing, marketing or sale.
-Any such product liability claims may include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product, negligence, strict liability claims, we may incur substantial liabilities or be required to limit commercialization of our product candidates.
+Any such product liability claims may include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product, negligence, strict liability and breach of warranties.
+Claims could also be asserted under state consumer protection acts.
+If we cannot successfully defend ourselves against product liability claims, we may incur substantial liabilities or be required to limit commercialization of our product candidates.
 Even a successful defense would require significant financial and management resources.
 Regardless of the merits or eventual outcome, product liability claims may result in:

-- decreased demand for any product candidates or products that we may develop; - injury to our reputation and significant negative media attention; - withdrawal of clinical trial participants; - significant costs to defend the related litigation;

-- a diversion of management's time and our resources; - substantial monetary awards to study participants or patients; - product recalls or withdrawals, or labeling, marketing or promotional restrictions; - loss of revenue; - the inability to commercialize any product candidates that we may develop; and - a decline in our stock price.
+- decreased demand for any product candidates or products that we may develop; - injury to our reputation and significant negative media attention; - withdrawal of clinical trial participants; - significant costs to defend the related litigation; - a diversion of management's time and our resources; - substantial monetary awards to study participants or patients; - product recalls or withdrawals, or labeling, marketing or promotional restrictions; - loss of revenue; - the inability to commercialize any product candidates that we may develop; and - a decline in our stock price.

 Failure to obtain and retain sufficient product liability insurance at an acceptable cost to protect against potential product liability claims could prevent or inhibit the commercialization of products we develop.
 We currently carry product liability insurance that we believe is appropriate for our stage of development and may need to obtain higher levels prior to marketing any of our product candidates.
 Although we maintain product liability insurance, any claim that may be brought against us could result in a court judgment or settlement in an amount that is not covered, in whole or in part, by our insurance or that is in excess of the limits of our insurance coverage.
-Our insurance policies also have various exclusions, and we may be subject to a product liability claim for which we have no coverage.
+Our insurance policies also have various exclusions, and we may be subject to a product liability claim for which we have insufficient or no coverage.
 If we have to pay any amounts awarded by a court or negotiated in a settlement that exceed our coverage limitations or that are not covered by our insurance, we may not have, or be able to obtain, sufficient capital to pay such amounts.